 Institute for Policy Studies

-IPS is the nation's oldest and largest multi-issue think tank promoting progressive thought.
-As such, IPS has a number of "Public Scholars" with whom you can work to undertake challenging research, writing, and advocacy in a wide range of foreign and domestic policy issues.
-For more information, please visit their website.
+IPS is the nation’s oldest and largest multi-issue think tank promoting progressive thought.
+As such, IPS has a number of “Public Scholars” with whom you can work to undertake challenging research, writing, and advocacy in a wide range of foreign and domestic policy issues.
+For more information, please visit the IPS website.

 American Psychological Association Executive Branch Science Fellowship Program